REPAIR: Robust Editing via Progressive Adaptive Intervention and Reintegration: Experiment details

+To further address the concern that REPAIR may be sensitive to the error-filtering threshold, we conduct a one-dimensional sweep over the filtering threshold $\gamma_{\text{filter}}$ while keeping other settings fixed.
+Table~\ref{tab:thresh_sensitivity} reports Rewrite Accuracy (edit success on the target prompt) and Locality Accuracy.

+As shown in the sweep, REPAIR exhibits a broad stable operating range ($\gamma_{\text{filter}}\in[0.5,0.9]$), in which Locality Accuracy consistently reaches near-perfect levels (\(>99\%\)) while Rewrite Accuracy remains strictly stable (0.5485), indicating no trade-off degradation.
+In contrast, extremely low thresholds ($\gamma_{\text{filter}}<0.3$) reduce locality because insufficient filtering allows interference to propagate.
+Overall, the method does not require precise fine-tuning of $\gamma_{\text{filter}}$: any value chosen in the upper spectrum yields optimal behavior, supporting that REPAIR is robust rather than hyperparameter-sensitive.

-Under identical hardware and batch configurations, the WISE baseline exhibits lower per-unit overhead.
-REPAIR demonstrates a similar scaling slope but with a higher intercept, primarily attributable to: \begin{itemize} \item Distribution-aware clustering and reorganization; \item Additional forward/backward passes for in-batch distillation; \item The triggering frequency and cost of closed-loop pruning and retraining at large scales; \item The final \textbf{merging (TIES)} cost. \end{itemize}
+Under identical hardware and batch configurations, WISE typically has lower per-edit overhead.
+REPAIR exhibits a similar scaling slope but may incur a higher constant-factor cost, mainly due to: \begin{itemize} \item Distribution-aware clustering and reorganization; \item Additional forward/backward passes for in-batch distillation; \item Closed-loop monitoring and the (occasionally triggered) pruning/retraining procedure; \item The final \textbf{merging (TIES)} cost. \end{itemize}

-As \(N\) increases, the runtime curves of ROME, MEND, and FT-L exhibit significantly steeper growth, becoming substantially expensive or nearly infeasible at \(N=10^3\).

-\textbf{Throughput} demonstrates that WISE maintains approximately \(\sim 1.8\) edits/min at large \(N\), followed by GRACE.
-REPAIR achieves \(\sim 0.8\)-\(0.9\) edits/min at scale, lower than WISE and MEMIT-M, consistent with expectations given its additional computational procedures.
+To quantify the practical overhead, we additionally profile wall-clock time and resource usage against WISE under a small-scale sequential editing setting (\(N=100\)).
+As shown in Table~\ref{tab:wise_repair_cost_n100}, REPAIR introduces a modest initialization overhead, while the overall editing time and memory footprint remain comparable, and inference latency is slightly improved.

+We emphasize that REPAIR's additional constant factors are primarily activated when closed-loop feedback detects drift (e.g., via retriggering and reintegration).
+Thus, the overhead is workload-dependent and can become more pronounced as the edit stream grows and more corrective cycles are triggered.